filakhtov/gentoo-use-docs/x11-base/xorg-server.md

 It is safe to disable the flag.

 ### elogind
 This flag is incompatible with the `systemd` flag.
-Pull in the [sys-auth/elogind](../sys-auth/elogind.md) and other relevant packages as dependencies and pass the `--enable-systemd-logind` option to the configure flag.
+Pull in the [sys-auth/elogind](../sys-auth/elogind.md) and other relevant packages as dependencies and pass the `--enable-systemd-logind` and `--disable-install-setuid` options to the configure script.
 Enable integration with the elogind daemon to provide an ability to run Xorg from an unprivileged user and provide necessary access to various devices.

 This flag should be normally disabled, unless there is a need to use elogind with Xorg, for example when running the GNOME desktop environment without SystemD.